-- .1 OTA Event insurance is provided under the ASN Canada FIA insurance plan.
-All OTA events organized by a CASC-OR club shall be covered by this minimum level of insurance. - 2 Clubs organizing OTA events that advertise to attract spectators to the event (paid or otherwise) shall obtain spectator insurance. - .3 All competitors, officials, timers, workers, team personnel and all other persons who are permitted to enter areas normally closed to the general public are to read, understand & sign the ASN Canada FIA supplied General Waiver before being allowed to go into the course area, timing vehicle/area, or to marshal, volunteer or participate in the event. - .4 Competitors, or other participants, under the age of majority are to complete and sign the ASN Canada FIA supplied "Minor Participant Waiver".
-An "Annual Parental Consent Waiver" shall also be signed by parents/guardians. - .5 All ASN Canada FIA supplied waivers may be downloaded from their website at www.asncanada.com and printed by the Organizer(s) for use during the event.
-Care should be taken to ensure all words on the printed copies are clearly legible. - .6 All waivers are to be completed in full including the date(s) and name of the event at the top of the waiver. - .7 In the registration process, individuals responsible for the waiver are to maintain the waiver under their control at all times and sign the witness section as each participant signs the waiver. - .8 Property owners or sponsors who request they be added to the event insurance certificate as additional insureds can be accommodated by Organisers listing the additional insureds in the event insurance application.
+- .1 OTA Event insurance is provided under the CASC-OR insurance plan.
+All OTA events organized by a CASC-OR club shall be covered by this minimum level of insurance. - 2 Clubs organizing OTA events that advertise to attract spectators to the event (paid or otherwise) shall obtain spectator insurance. - 3 All competitors, officials, timers, workers, team personnel and all other persons who are permitted to enter areas normally closed to the general public are to read, understand & sign the CASC-OR supplied General Waiver before being allowed to go into the course area, timing vehicle/area, or to marshal, volunteer or participate in the event. - 4 Competitors, or other participants, under the age of majority are to complete and sign the CASC-OR supplied "Minor Participant Waiver".
+An "Annual Parental Consent Waiver" shall also be signed by parents/guardians. - .5 All CASC-OR supplied waivers and other insurance related forms may be downloaded from the CASC-OR website at www.casc.on.ca/casc-or-documents/insurance and printed by the Organizer(s) for use during the event.
+Care should be taken to ensure all words on the printed copies are clearly legible. - 6 All waivers are to be completed in full including the date(s) and name of the event at the top of the waiver. - .7 In the registration process, individuals responsible for the waiver are to maintain the waiver under their control at all times and sign the witness section as each participant signs the waiver. - .8 Property owners or sponsors who request they be added to the event insurance certificate as additional insureds can be accommodated by Organizers listing the additional insureds in the event insurance application.